ZenithTechSolutions/Child-Nutrition-Tracker/README.md

 # Child Nutrition Tracker

-Welcome to the official repository of **Poshan-Tracker**, a cutting-edge platform dedicated to monitoring and enhancing **nutrition tracking, dietary analysis, and health recommendations**.
+Welcome to the official repository of **Child-Nutrition-Tracker**, a cutting-edge platform dedicated to monitoring and enhancing **nutrition tracking, dietary analysis, and health recommendations**.

 This project aims to provide an intelligent system for individuals, healthcare professionals, and organizations to track and improve nutritional intake efficiently.